callmeEthan/PrimeFramework_Sponza/README.md

 It also include a map editor, press 1 to equip.
 You can use it to place light sources, 3d models, decals, foliages and smoke effect in the scene.
 While placing object, press and hold control node to move object around, right click and hold any where to control camera direction, middle click and hold to move camera relatively.

+This engine is very much a **work in progress**, with more effect to be added or removed, Some configuration option don't actually do anything.

 # Deferred rendering effects
 I used [**TheSnidr's deferred rendering**](https://thesnidr.itch.io/) as basis to learn.
 Most of the code is now replaced and or improved upon, with various new effect I learned/came up with.
-Deferred rendering is used with basic color/normal/specular map (not PBR :disappointed:), Scene are encoded to 3 surfaces using MRT, containing color, normals, fragment type, depth, specular, roughness, scattering and emissive.
+Deferred rendering is used with basic color/normal/specular map (not PBR :disappointed:).
+Scene are encoded to 3 surfaces using MRT, containing color, normals, fragment type, depth, specular, roughness, scattering and emissive.

 ### Directional shadow
 Use a single shadow map to cover the entire area, utilize vertex transform to squeeze distance objects inside map while trying to maintain shadow quality near the camera.